pali101/fws-payments/README.md

 ### Operator

-An operator is a smart contract (likely the service contract) that manages rails on behalf of clients & SPs, with approval from the client (the client approves the operator to spend its funds at a specific rate).
-The operator smart contract must be trusted by both the client and the SP as it can arbitrarily alter payments (within the allowance specified by the client).
-It:
+An operator is a smart contract (typically the "service contract" for a given service) that manages rails on behalf of clients & service providers, with approval from the client (the client approves the operator to spend its funds at a specific rate).
+The operator smart contract must be trusted by both the client and the service provider as it can arbitrarily alter payments (within the allowance specified by the client).

+The operator:

 - Creates rails from clients to service providers.
 - Changes payment rates, lockups, etc. of payment rails created by this operator.
   - The sum of payment rates across all rails operated by this contract for a specific client must be at most the maximum per-operator spend rate specified by the client.
   - The sum of the lockup across all rails operated by this contract for a specific client must be at most the maximum per-operator lockup specified by the client.
-- Specify/change the payment rail validator of payment rails created by this operator.
+- Specifies / changes the payment rail validator of payment rails created by this operator.
-- Terminate payment rails
+- Terminates payment rails.

 ### Per-Rail Lockup: Streaming and Fixed Buckets

 Each payment rail requires the user to manage two lockup components:

 - **Payment Stream lockup:** `paymentRate × lockupPeriod` (covers future payment streams)
 - **Fixed lockup:** `lockupFixed` (covers one-time payments)

 The contract always enforces that the sum of these two values is locked for each rail:

 ```
 Total Lockup Required = (paymentRate × lockupPeriod) + lockupFixed
 ```

 - You must ensure both components are sufficiently funded.
 - One-time payments are deducted from `lockupFixed`.
 - Streaming payments are covered by the streaming lockup.